Skip navigation

 Complications may include:

-The most severe form of a rapid heartbeat is ventricular fibrillation (VF), which may rapidly lead to shock or death.
+The most severe form of a rapid heartbeat is ventricular fibrillation (VF), which will rapidly lead to shock or death unless it is corrected.
 It can sometimes occur in people with WPW, particularly if they also have atrial fibrillation (AF), which is another type of abnormal heart rhythm.
 This type of rapid heartbeat requires emergency treatment and a procedure called cardioversion.

 When to Contact a Medical Professional